Inter-Cooperative Council at the University of Michigan: Benjamin Linder Cooperative House

 Benjamin Linder Cooperative House houses 15 people during the spring/summer terms, and 20 people during the school year.
 It is located at 711 Catherine St. and is known for its dinners.
 There is always a vegetarian option.

 Luther Buchele Cooperative House

 Luther Buchele Cooperative House, known as 'Luther House' or 'Luther Cooperative', is made up of two houses located at 1510 and 1520 Hill Street.
 The buildings were purchased by the Inter-Cooperative Council in 1986; prior to that the buildings were home to John Sinclair, the MC5 and the White Panther Party.
 Located behind the two residential houses is the ICC's Moses Coady-Paulo Friere Cooperative Education Center, at which various educational and board meetings are held.
 Luther Cooperative is one of the larger cooperatives in the ICC, capable of housing up to 50 members split between the two homes.
+Luther House is known for its annual Halloween party, 'Lutherween'.

+The house is named after Luther Buchele, the ICC's first full time staff member, who served in various positions, including general manager, throughout the organization for 34 years.

 Michigan Cooperative House

 Michigan Cooperative House is the oldest cooperative house in the ICC, founded in 1932 as the Michigan Socialist House.
 It is located at 315 N. State Street.